okviz/okviz.github.io/_docs/bullet-chart/options/bullet-shape/border-style.md

 **Default value:** Solid

-Defines the style of the border line.
+This option is only visible when [Border](border.md) is enabled and it defines the style of the border line.
 It provides three options to choose from:

 - **Dashed:**  Line made up of short strokes with breaks in between.